AhhYeaah/complete-rest-api-but-english/README.md

 This was an simple API rest made as a code challenge, it was supposed to be done in a period of one week, did it in 8 hours

-This repository is a a
+This repository is an attempt of translating one of my repos, complete-rest-api, if you find any errors or untranslated code, ping me pls.

 # Backend code-challenge